Marine initiatives planned for April 2024 – April 2026

 Consultations

-However, as part of this regulatory development, the online publication of a discussion paper on the regulatory proposal is expected mid to late 2024.
+As part of regulatory development, the online publication of a discussion paper on the regulatory proposal occurred in August 2024.

 Departmental contact information